kata-ai/kata-platform-docs/docs/nl-studio/entity.md

 next: nl-studio-designing-nlu
 ---

-Entity is everything you want to extract from a human language text with NLU.
-For example, given a human language sentence input that wants to know the words whether its person name or the location name.
-Therefore, person name and location name are entities you want to extract for.
+Entity is a thing that you want to extract from a human language input.
+For example, given a human language sentence, you want to get information about person name and location name from it.
+Therefore, person name and location name are the entities in your NLU.

-Ability to extract an entity require a trained machine learning model.
-The model is responsible for extracting each entity from a given text.
-So that, it can be said that **_each entity has its own model._**
+To extract the informations, you need a trained machine learning model.
+The model is responsible to extract a specific entity based on its task.
+Knowing that, it can be concluded that **_each entity has its own model._**

-Following example is an extraction process from human language to parameters of entity.
+Bellow is an input example and its extracted entities.

 ```
 # Input

-    Nama saya Joko, saya tinggal di Jakarta.
+    Nama saya Budi, saya tinggal di Jakarta.

 # Output

-    - entity_person = "Joko"
+    - entity_person = "Budi"
     - entity_location = "Jakarta"
     - entity_intent = "give_credential"
 ```

-An entity consists of these following definitions:
+To create an entity, you need to include these parameters:

 - `name : string`\* - entity name.
-- `type : "dict" | "phrase" | "trait"`\* - type of entity consisting of:
+- `type : "dict" | "phrase" | "trait"`\* - type of entity, consists of:
   - dict - (dictionary) _word tagger_ with dictionary support from user.
   - phrase - _word tagger_ for common words.
   - trait - _text classifier_.
 Classify a sentence into particular classes.
-- `profile : string`\* - profile represents a model for completing certain tasks.
-This model needs to be trained before use.
+- `profile : string`\* - profile represents a model to complete certain tasks.
+What profile can be used, depends on the type of its entity.
 - `root : string` - root is used to define the hierarchical relationship between entities and help both training and prediction processes.
 - `belongsTo : string` - to define relationship between entity.
 Feature belongsTo can only be used for entity in same NLU.
-- `labels : string[]`\*\* - labels are used to determine what class an entity will be classified.
+- `labels : string[]`\*\* - labels are used to determine what classes an entity will be classified.
-- `inherit : string` - inherit is used to duplicate _pre-defined entity_ (entity that has been created in other NLU).
-In addition to the entity structure, inherit will also duplicate model that has been trained even though training data is not included.
-This makes entity immediately predict although no training has been carried out.
+- `inherit : string` - inherit is used to duplicate a _pre-defined entity_ (entity that has been created in other NLU).
+In addition to the entity structure, inherit will also duplicate the trained model even though the training data itself won't be included.
+This ability makes the entity can immediately do prediction without training data.
 - `dictionary : { [key : string] : string[] }` - dictionary keywords for entity type `dict`.

 **Footnotes**